RashmanpreetKaur/Data-analytics-portfolio/EV-Analysis-Washington/README.md

-# Electrical Vehicle Analysis | Washington 🚗⚡
+# Electric Vehicle Analysis | Washington 🚗⚡

 This is my **EV Analysis | Washington** project created using **Tableau**.

-The main goal of this project is to explore **Electric vehicle registration data in Washington State** and understand EV adoption patterns based on vehicle type, manufacturer, county, and model year.
+The main goal of this project is to explore **electric vehicle registration data in Washington State** and understand EV adoption patterns based on vehicle type, manufacturer, county, and model year.

 ## 📌 Project Overview